 - HIIT Workouts- Many folks incorrectly assume that blasting calories with cardio will get them where they want to be, but endless amounts of cardio can end up burning off your muscles and make you hate exercise.
 To set your metabolism up to effectively use fuel even when you’re not in the middle of a workout, an exercise regime that combines strength work with explosive cardio movements will serve you best.
 That is where High Intensity Interval Training (HIIT) becomes ideal.
 Read our post about its benefits, why we love HIIT and what to expect from a class!

 - Intermittent Fasting – Like many other wellness experts, JJ is a proponent of having an extended fast every night for 12 hours (min) to 16 (max) hours.
 Scientific studies have found it reduces oxidative damage and inflammation, optimizes energy and bolsters cellular health.
-Our wellness editor Grace practices IF regularly and shares these tips on making it work for you in a safe and realistic way:
+Our wellness editor Grace practices IF regularly and shares the below tips on making it work for you in a safe and realistic way.
+Please note that IF is not for everyone and not necessary to be a healthy person!

-- Stay Hydrated and Go All Out With The Teas: This will keep your “hanger’ at bay and is especially important during the beginning when you’re getting used to IF.
+- Stay Hydrated and Go All Out With The Teas: This is especially important during the beginning when you’re getting used to IF.

 - Remember these Principles: Be kind to yourself!
 Especially if you’re trying an intermittent fasting regime for the first time.
 And if something doesn’t feel right, listen to your body and stop.